Lead-Mark/snippets/README.md

-# snippets after some testing, this is being used to streamline updating our snippets
+# this is being used to streamline updating our snippets